+An appropriate question at this stage is whether our bold assumptions imply measures of democratic capital that do indeed pick up anything close to citizens' assessments of the value of democracy as such.
 Reassuringly, both components of democratic capital are strongly correlated with citizens' opinions about the value of democracy as a form of government in a large cross section of countries.
 In the late 1990s, the World Value Surveys asked individuals of about 60 developing and developed countries to rank (on a 1 to 4 scale) their agreement with the following statement: "Democracy may have problems but it's better than any other form of government".
-The average response in each country can be taken as a rough measure of how much democracy is appreciated.4
+The average response in each country can be taken as a rough measure of how much democracy is appreciated.5

-In column 1 of Table 1, we regress these average country responses against the two components (domestic and foreign) of democratic capital measured in 1999.
+In column 1 of Table 2, we regress these average country responses against our measures of domestic and foreign democratic capital in 1999.
 Both components are strongly and significantly correlated with appreciation of democracy.
-The remaining columns of Table 1 show that the correlation persists and becomes even stronger as we control for economic development, for the current political regime and for human capital (gauged by average school attainment as in Barro and Lee, 2000), all measured in 1999.
-Figure 3 shows that the correlations behind the estimates in Table 1 (column 4) are not due to outliers.
+The remaining columns of Table 2 show that the correlation persists and becomes even stronger as we control for economic development, for the current political regime and for human capital (gauged by average school attainment as in Barro and Lee, 2000), all measured in 1999.
+Figure 4 shows that the correlations behind the estimates in Table 2 (column 4) are not due to outliers.
 Interestingly, columns 3 and 4 of the table suggest that the appreciation of democracy as a form of government is higher in autocracies than in democracies, once we control for democratic capital.
 These correlations confirm that our measures of democratic capital are not empty.
 Individuals value democracy more if they live in a country with a long democratic tradition and if they are surrounded by other democracies, irrespective of economic development, average education and the current political regime.

-3Since $f(\rho){i,t}$ is only defined by the neighbors of country i, we can draw the (hypothetical) foreign democractic capital of Belgium and Chile before the years in which they become independent nations (in 1830 and 1818, repectively).
+4Since $f(\rho){i,t}$ is only defined by the neighbors of country i, we can draw the (hypothetical) foreign democractic capital of Belgium and Chile before the years in which they become independent nations (in 1830 and 1818, repectively).

-4In the World Value Surveys, a value of 1 corresponds to strong agreement, while 4 corresponds to strong disagreement with the statement in the text.
+5In the World Value Surveys, a value of 1 corresponds to strong agreement, while 4 corresponds to strong disagreement with the statement in the text.
 In Table 1 and Figure 3 below, we measure the appreciation of democracy as 4 minus the country average response (times a 100); thus, higher values correspond to more appreciation for democracy.

-But what about our identifying assumptions?
-As explained above, to identify the effect of the probability of democracy on growth, we have to assume that our measure of democratic capital influences the willingness of citizens to stand up for democracy, but has no direct effect on growth (after conditioning on other controls, including country fixed effects).
+But what about the assumptions underlying our exclusion restriction?
+Our model assumes that democratic capital influences the willingness of citizens to stand up for democracy, but has no direct effect on growth.
 Motivated by this concern, in columns 6 and 7 we also look at the correlation between democratic capital and a widely used measure of property right institutions, which is also based on perceptions data.
 The variable Government Anti Diversion Policies (GADP) is used by Hall and Jones (1999) and many others in the macroeconomic development literature to capture the effect of institutions on economic development.
 After controlling for per-capita income, current democracy, and (in column 7) human capital, no positive correlation is left between perceptions of property rights protection and democratic capital.
-If anything, foreign democratic capital appears to be negatively not positively - correlated with GADP.
-This reassures us that the assumed exclusion restriction is not grossly inconsistent with the data.
+If anything, foreign democratic capital appears to be negatively - not positively - correlated with th4 protection of property rights.
+This reassures us that the assumed exclusion restriction may not be grossly inconsistent with the data.

-We now turn to study the role of democratic capital in explaining political and economic development in our long historical panel.
+We now turn to study the role of democratic capital and other variables in explaining political and economic development in our long historical panel.